synion/recruitment-web-app/README.md

 3. Implement each requirement in a separate commit.
 The app should work according to the spec describe in each stage.
 So if somebody does `git reset --hard <stage>`, he will encounter no problems with the given app version.
 4. Each stage of the app development should be presented as a pull request.
 You can skip this requirement, work alone and present only a final solution.
 However there are bonus points for showing us that you can work using PR workflow.
 5. We love when a project has a test suite.
 Here is a hint: http://www.relishapp.com/rspec/rspec-rails/docs/gettingstarted
+6. The initial commit with a fresh rails application should be a separate one.
+In other words, do not commit the rails app code with the first requirement code.

 # Good luck!